tomhoover/guide-programming-fundamentals-in-python/guide.md

 print pet
 ```

-__Note for Tati:__ Show me how to use this on a string, since we mention it.

-Tweet a screen of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world.
+Tweet a screenshot of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!

 BONUS:
 Once you have completed the steps above you should feel free to add additional features that you design yourself!
 Here are some ideas to get you started: